 If your phone was provided on a contract by any of the major networks there is a good chance that it is locked so it will only work with a SIM card provided by that network.
 It’s a dirty practice that is being outlawed but still persists.
 Check out the Unlocking Guide for help sorting this out.
 If you are going to purchase a ParentShield SIM then the phone WILL need to be unlocked.
 If you don’t know whether your phone is locked then the chances are high that it is.

 Unlocking a phone is easy, but will take a day or so, so do the checks as soon as possible and get it unlocked before handing it over.

 If you are in any doubt – order a ParentShield SIM.
 Put it in the phone and if it works, the phone is unlocked, if not, then it’s locked.
 We will always extend the first month to give you time to unlock the phone and still get a full first month.

-Remember, Christmas and Back-to-School are very busy periods for Mobile Networks, so there may be longer delays at this time.
-If you are Buying a Mobile Phone for a Child at Christmas then allow extra time.
+Remember, Back-to-School and Christmas are very busy periods for Mobile Networks, so there may be longer delays at this time.
+If you are Buying a Mobile Phone for a Child at Christmas or Back-to-School then allow extra time.

-We regularly start taking Christmas orders in November and will happily start the billing off on Christmas Day.
-This gives you plenty of time to get all the things in the green box sorted, and get familiar with the extensive and powerful ParentShield Portal.
+We regularly start taking Back-to-School orders in July and Christmas orders in November and will happily start the billing off when they are going to begin using it.
+This gives you plenty of time to get all the things in the box sorted, and get familiar with the extensive and powerful ParentShield Portal.